 But it’s been a different story with Equifax.

 Rennick sent a Social Security Administration letter to Equifax, vouching for him.
-He went back to the broker hoping that would fix the problem.
+He went back to the broker, hoping that would fix the problem.
 Yet Rennick’s report said he was behind on mortgage payments, the broker said.
 Rennick obtained a letter from the lender saying the mortgage in question wasn’t his.

 In court papers, Equifax said it removed a “deceased” notation during Rennick’s first phone dispute.

 However, Angela, 68, died before Rennick could disentangle the reports and get a loan.
-She died in June 2017 and Rennick sued a month later.
+She died in June 2017, and Rennick sued a month later.

 After Angela’s death, the partially paralyzed Rennick got a Kia so his daughter could drive him around.
 The bank repossessed the vehicle because, according to court papers, Rennick’s credit report stated said he was deceased, according to his lawyer.
 For its part, Equifax said it had already removed the “deceased” notation.